remirror/remirror/.github/readme.md

 ## Motivation

-I started `remirror` as a challenge to myself.
+`remirror` was started as a personal challenge.
 Would it be possible to build an editor that combined great performance with ease of use?
-I wanted something that allowed developers like myself to fall in love and feel playful even when working through deeply complex concepts.
-The editor would need to combine plug-and-play features, with ample room for customisation.

-I also wanted to give users of all frameworks, the ability to build an editor by picking and choosing their desired building blocks.
+It was also important to give users of all frameworks, the ability to build an editor by picking and choosing their desired building blocks.

-In order to meet my goals, I settled on [ProseMirror](https://prosemirror.net/) as the core editor layer.
+In order to meet these goals, [ProseMirror](https://prosemirror.net/) was picked as the core editor layer.
 The second decision was to base the structure of the editor on blocks of functionality called `Extensions`.
 Each extension would add a slice of beauty to the editor, allowing users to craft their masterpieces.

-In this latest version, I believe I'm starting to see these goals come to fruition.
+In the latest version, some of the initial goals of `remirror` are bearing fruit.
 Every single part of the editor can be controlled by extensions.
 For example, the core (`Schema`) is managed by a [built-in extension](https://github.com/remirror/remirror/blob/next/packages/@remirror/core/src/builtins/schema-extension.ts).
-There's already a huge selection of extensions for users to choose from.

-And the new API is beautiful.
-For React, this comes with a slew of drop-in components and hooks.
+And the new API is so much better.
+For React, this comes with a bunch of drop-in components and hooks.
 Many more are being worked on.
-It's almost magical how well it works.

-For example, to add a drop down emoji picker to your react editor the following code will suffice.
+To add a drop down emoji picker to your react editor the following code will suffice.

 ```tsx
 import React from 'react';